 Depending on the league you are registered in and the length of the season:

 Club Youth –up to 10-15 games District – up to 10-15

 No, we do not accept cash; you can pay online through our website,

 If my son/daughter registers late, do we get a discount for missed games and/or practices?

-No, late registrations actually end up costing more in admin that on- time registrations.
+No, late registrations actually end up costing more in admin than on- time registrations.

-Why is it twice the cost from Soccer Tots to U5 in the Spring Season?
+Why is the cost more from Soccer Tots to U5 Minis in the Spring Season?

-Soccer Tots is an introduction to soccer, and is only 4.5 hours of training.
-U5 mini is 18 hours of training and they also receive a full uniform (Adidas jersey, shorts, socks)
+Soccer Tots is an introduction to soccer, and is only once a week.
+U5 mini is once a week training and once a week mini games.
+Minis also receive a full uniform (jersey, shorts and socks)